-By default, anonymized location and usage data is sent to Mapbox whenever your application causes the user's location to be gathered.
-However, your users should be in charge of their own location data and when it is shared.
+By default, whenever your application causes the user's location to be gathered it sends anonymized location and usage data to Mapbox.
+But your users should be in charge of their own location data and when it is shared.

 If you're developing a native app with one of the Mapbox mobile SDKs, our terms of service require that you provide a telemetry opt-out option within your app for all end users.
 The default attribution control includes an opt out button.
 If you hide the attribution control, you must provide an alternative opt out method your users can use.
-You are responsible for making opting out of Mapbox Telemetry easy for your users.
+You are responsible for allowing your users to opt out of Mapbox Telemetry.

 Mapbox provides a variety of tools to help you integrate Mapbox maps and our other web services, like directions, geocoding, and static maps, into your mobile application.